coqui-ai/STT-examples/README.rst

 Contributions are welcome!

-**Note:** These examples target 🐸STT **main branch** only.
+**Note:** These examples target 🐸STT **1.0.x** only.
 If you're using a different release, you need to go to the corresponding branch for the release:

 * `v1.0.x <https://github.com/coqui-ai/STT-examples/tree/r1.0>`_
 * `v0.9.x <https://github.com/coqui-ai/STT-examples/tree/r0.9>`_